 “The only ingredients we use are heart and soul, seasoned with the visceral passions of the artists . . . their tools are improvisation, feeling, emotion, and what is known as ‘deunde’.”

 It felt as if we had been invited to a private party, the performers were like a group of friends, just out for the evening doing something that they loved.
-The music was full of passion, the male singer made the hair on the nack of my neck stand up and the dancers just seem to get up and perform whenever the music took them.
-It was raw and it was exciting.
-And it was a lot of fun!
+The music was full of passion, the male singer made the hair on the nack of my neck stand up.
+And the dancers just seem to get up and perform whenever the music took them.
+It is raw and exciting.
+And most of all it’s a lot of fun!

-You can find the Cafetin in a quiet residential area of Madrid and they run show every weekend.
-It is best to book online at busy times though.
+You will find the Cafetin in a quiet residential area of Madrid and they run show every weekend.
+Make sure you book online at busy times though.